Mo Johnston: Everton

 On 18 November 1991, Johnston signed to Everton for £1.5M, forming a three-man strikeforce alongside Tony Cottee and Peter Beardsley.
 He scored seven goals in 21 league games as Everton finished mid table in the 1991–92 campaign of the First Division.
 Johnston scored three goals in 13 games as Everton finished 13th in the first season of the new Premier League, losing his place in the first team to new signing Paul Rideout.
-One of his goals in the 1992–93 season came in a 3–0 away win over Manchester United in the second game of the Premier League season.
+One of his goals in the 1992–93 season came in a 3–0 away win over Manchester United in the second game of the Premier League season, and another the winning goal against Aston Villa two weeks later.

 Despite the departure of Peter Beardsley to Newcastle United in the close season, Johnston remained out of the team during the 1993–94 campaign as manager Howard Kendall reverted to the traditional 4–4–2 formation and partnered Tony Cottee with Paul Rideout in attack.

 In October 1993, Johnston was given a free transfer when attempts to sell him failed.